dann1/one-deploy/arch_evpn.md

 ```

 > [!NOTE]
-> If you don't define the `router` group, then you can actually set the `evpn_rr_servers = [1.2.3.4, 2.3.4.5]` variable manually and reuse existing Route Reflectors (unmanaged by one-deploy).
+> If you don't define the `router` group, then you can manually set the `evpn_rr_servers = [1.2.3.4, 2.3.4.5]` variable and reuse preexisting Route Reflectors (unmanaged by OneDeploy).

 > [!WARNING]
-> If your `frontend` and `node` groups share some machines, then please do **not** add those to the `router` group.
-BGP configuration of Route Reflectors and VTEP nodes differs significantly and is difficult to merge, for simplicity, we've decided not to do it.
+> If your `frontend` and `node` groups share some machines, then please do **not** add these machines to the `router` group.
+BGP configuration of Route Reflectors and VTEP nodes differs significantly and is difficult to merge; for simplicity this is not supported.

-Enabling the `evpn` feature makes sense only if you use VXLAN VNETs in OpenNebula, here's an example:
+Enabling the `evpn` feature makes sense only if you use VXLAN VNETs in OpenNebula, as in the example below:

 ```yaml
 all: